North Bend Rail Trail

 At 2,207 feet long, the Central Station Tunnel, located at milepost 49.5 near West Union, is the longest on the trail and played a role in a 1915 train robbery that netted some $1 million in today’s value.
 The Silver Run Tunnel (1,376 feet long), at milepost 22.8 between Cairo and Petroleum, is reputed to be haunted.
 Tunnel No. 13, the Bonds Creek Tunnel near Cornwallis, was the site of a deadly train crash in 1956 when a westbound train emerged onto the scene of a fresh avalanche and plummeted into the creek below.

 Other human-made features of the trail include the 36 bridges and trestles that visitors cross.
 The longest bridge spans Middle Island Creek on the east side of West Union.
 Old, refurbished B&O depots are still standing in Pennsboro, Smithton, and Salem.
-These towns and others along the route offer dining and refreshment to travelers, as well as marble and hand-blown-glass factories, arts-and-crafts markets, fairs, festivals, and veterans memorials.
+These towns and others along the route offer dining and refreshments to travelers, as well as marble and hand-blown-glass factories, arts-and-crafts markets, fairs, festivals, and veterans memorials.

 Parking and Trail Access